 - Wheels and how many? – 2,4,6,8!
 What do you appreciate?
 The more wheels, the smoother the roll.
 You can go in-line or you can choose spinners which have two wheels in each corner allowing the bag to move in any and all directions (yay for 360 degree turns!) thus requiring less work from the traveler.
 Go spinner every time.

 - Weight – This is a big one since every single pound counts when you set it on that scale during flight check-ins!
 I typically try to look for a bag that weighs under 10 pounds.
 That becomes a bit difficult as items are added to luggage, such as battery packs in smart luggage.
 I was pleasantly surprised with Victorinox’s Spectra 29 8-wheel hard case coming in at just 8.8 lbs.
 It’s important to remember, though, that less weight could also mean less support/durability.

 - Looks – This is a tough one.
 I loooove a nice, streamlined set of luggage that is just drool worthy to the nth degree.
-Take this pristine white Calpak set for example. *Le Sigh* BUT I would never buy this because it’s white and would soon be black.
+Take this pristine white Calpak set for example. *Le Sigh* BUT I would never buy this because it’s white and would soon be black from the dirt/grim of travel.
 I’ve been around the block (scratch that, world) a few times to know white luggage ain’t the smartest move.
 I’ve learned that function over fashion is the way to go since luggage tends to get super beat up, even in just one trip.

 - Duffle Bags – Meh, only if they’re on wheels.
 End of discussion.